dreger/thelivingwell.co/pages/about.md

 category: about
 ---

 Hi.
-I'm Sarah
+I'm Sarah Kay.

-I am certain I already love the heck outta you, but in case you're still unsure about me, here are some <s>fun<s>
+I am certain I already love the heck outta you, but in case you're still unsure about me, here are some <s>fun</s>
 real facts:

 I'm a writer, and spend most days convincing myself I actually am.